danimilani/danimilani/README.md

 ## I'm Daniella Milani!

-I'm a Financial Operations Specialist and I'm currently studying Web Development.
+I'm an Operations Specialist and I'm currently studying Web Development.

 I'm a Tech lover and I love to learn new things! 😄